RobotControlTechnologies/RCML_docs/default.en.md

 	- Connected to the local network;
 	- Switched to auto-mode (acknowledgment of security system warnings has been performed).

-On every PC or Controller run the following command in the console: `rcml_intepreter --hardware-info`
+On every PC or Controller run the following command in the console: `rcml_intepreter.exe --hardware-info`

 ![](images/07.png)